JustAlternate/My-EKS/README.md

 ### Observability
 - [X] Access the Kubernetes Dashboard (deployed using helm)
-- [X] Prometheus, Loki & Grafana (in a separate namespace and on another node group)
+- [X] Prometheus, Loki & Grafana (in a separate namespace and on another node group, deployed with terraform and the helm provider)
 - [ ] Add Metrics in each micro-services
 - [ ] Grafana dashboard for our EKS (CloudWatch)
 - [ ] Grafana dashboards for our micro-services